NofarZiv/coast-airline/README.md

 # Coast Airline

 Coast Airline is a comprehensive web application designed to simulate the operations of a fictional airline.
 The project involves building both a front-end and back-end to manage flights, bookings, payments, and more.
-The application is structured to provide a seamless experience for users searching for and booking flights, and it includes robust administrative functionality for managing flights and inventory.
+The application is structured to provide a seamless experience for users searching for and booking flights, and specializes in accommodating pets for travel.

 ## Features
 - Flight Search & Booking: Users can search for flights based on origin, destination, and dates, and book flights with real-time availability.